-(a) At the beginning of the fall and spring semesters, the President shall organize the Honor Council and provide for any training, which may seem advisable to new and continuing members of the Honor Council.

-(b) Once each semester the President shall prepare a report of Honor Council activity for publication in the Manitou Messenger.
-This report shall include a tabulation of the number of hearings held, the number of implicated students, the number of students found responsible of honor code violations and a listing of the sanctions imposed since the last report.
+- a.
+At the beginning of the fall and spring semesters, the President shall organize the Honor Council and provide for any training, which may seem advisable to new and continuing members of the Honor Council. - b.
+Once each semester the President shall prepare a report of Honor Council activity for presentation to the student body in ways including but not limited to: publication in the Manitou Messenger, presentation to the Student Senate, or public postings.
+This report may include a tabulation of the number of hearings held, the number of implicated students, the number of students found responsible of honor code violations and a listing of the sanctions imposed since the last report.
 The report may also include other news of the council.
-If the tabulation defined above reveals the outcome of any particular case (e.g., there were no findings of responsibility or every implicated was found responsible) it shall not appear in the report.

-(c) The President shall be reasonably available to students, faculty, administrators and other members of the Saint Olaf community to represent the Honor Council in any matter of concern.
+If the tabulation defined above reveals the outcome of any particular case (e.g., there were no findings of responsibility or every implicated was found responsible) it shall not appear in the report. - c.
+The President shall be reasonably available to students, faculty, administrators and other members of the Saint Olaf community to represent the Honor Council in any matter of concern. - d.
+Once per semester, the President of the Council shall implement education efforts to inform the faculty and the student body about the parameters of the Honor System.
+Such efforts should focus on common misunderstandings

-(d) Once per semester, the President of the Council shall implement education efforts to inform the faculty and the student body about the parameters of the Honor System.
-Such efforts should focus on common misunderstandings including faculty responsibilities, confidentiality within the Honor System, the code of test etiquette, and the use of aids during exams.
+- including faculty responsibilities, confidentiality within the Honor System, the code of test etiquette, and the use of aids during exams. - e.
+The President shall relay all necessary materials to the appellant authority in the event of appeals.